 Summary

-A 44-year old son used his parents’ credit card, which they use for essentials, to rack up gambling charges.
-What rights do they have to dispute the charges and ensure their card use is not affected?
+What rights do you have to dispute the charges and ensure your card use is not affected?

 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.
 Please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.